cenidetiot/ngsi-js-library/doc/overview.md

 ## More Information

-This is a small introduction of the NGSI Library, if you learn more about the library consult to following sections:
+This is a small introduction of the NGSI Library, if you want to learn more about the library consult the following sections:

 - Refer to the [Installation & Administration Manual](adminManual.md) to learn more about installing the modules of the library and getting them running.
-- Refer to the [User & Programmers Manual](usersManual.md) to learn more about the functionalities that offers each one of the library modules and how make operations in conjunction with both modules.
+- Refer to the [User & Programmers Manual](usersManual.md) to learn more about the functionalities that offers each one of the library modules and how make operations altogether with both modules.
 - If exists doubts about how the context entities or data models are treated, please visit the reference of [FIWARE- NGSI v2 specification](http://fiware.github.io/context.Orion/api/v2/stable/).